Athiqul/Athiqul/README.md

-- 🔭 I’m currently studing on Computer Science& Engineering...
+- 🔭 I’m currently studing on Masters in Computer Science& Engineering at North South University...
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Web development sector.
-- 🤔 I’m looking for help with MERN.
+- 🤔 I’m looking for help with Back-End Development.
-- 💬 Ask me about HTML,CSS,JavaScript,Bootstrap,C++,Problem Solving issues.
+- 💬 Ask me about HTML,CSS,JavaScript,Bootstrap,C++,CodeIgniter,Php,flutter and Problem Solving issues.
 - 📫 How to reach me: facebook.com/momin.hasan4
 - 😄 Pronouns: Athiq
 - ⚡ Fun fact: Sometimes in sleeping I do coding .